oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 HR is (supposedly) white if skin color matters.
 I say supposedly because he is currently yellowed.
 Its not severely yellowed, and therefore it doesn't bother him.
 This yellowing shows HR's age.
 Its kinda a sore thumb, but a proud sore thumb.

 ### PCR
-PCR is a Sharp AY-XPC7JR [heat pump](Air%20Conditioners.md).
+PCR is a Sharp AY-XPM7FR [heat pump](Air%20Conditioners.md).
 Her name is pronounced as P-C-R (Pee-See-Arr) aka like how you pronounce the PCR test for Covid-19.
-Her name is derived from the "XPC" and the "JR" of her species' model.
+Her name is derived from the "XPC" and the "FR" of her species' model.

 PCR was born in February 19, 2010.
 She's a later addition to AEX.
 PCR is the least dominant out of AEX.